topjohnwu/Magisk/docs/install.md

   where `[_x]` should be `_a` or `_b` or empty depending on your device
 - (Optional) If your device has a separate `vbmeta` partition, you can patch the `vbmeta` partition with command:<br>
   `fastboot flash vbmeta --disable-verity --disable-verification vbmeta.img` (note that it may **wipe your data**)
-- Reboot and launch Magisk app (you will see a stub Magisk app if you have wipped your data; use it to bootstrap to a complete Magisk app), and you will see a prompt asking for environment fix; click and wait for the reboot
+- Reboot and launch Magisk app (you will see a stub Magisk app if you have wiped your data; use it to bootstrap to a complete Magisk app), and you will see a prompt asking for environment fix; click and wait for the reboot
 - Voila!

 ## Uninstallation